jeftegoes/AwsOverview/AWS IAM.md

 - Permissions boundary is a managed policy that is used for an IAM entity (user or role).
 - The policy defines the maximum permissions that the identity-based policies can grant to an entity, but does not grant permissions.

+# 17. IAM Access Analyzer

+- AWS IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, that are shared with an external entity.
+This lets you identify unintended access to your resources and data, which is a security risk.
+- You can set the scope for the analyzer to an organization or an AWS account.
+- This is your zone of trust.
+- The analyzer scans all of the supported resources within your zone of trust.
+- When Access Analyzer finds a policy that allows access to a resource from outside of your zone of trust, it generates an active finding.